sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - Writing to a closed channel will result in a runtime panic.
 - Attempting to read from a closed unbuffered channel will return the zero value of the channel's type.
 - Reading from a closed buffered channel will return the remaining values in the channel until it is empty, then it will return the zero value of the channel's type.
-- To know if a channel is closed, use the second return value of the receive operation with the *comma ok* idiom, e.g. `v, ok := <-ch`.
+- To know if a channel is closed, use the second return value of the receive operation with the *comma ok* idiom, e.g., `v, ok := <-ch`.
     - `ok` will be `true` if the channel is open and `false` if it is closed.

 ### How channels behave